lynnfaraday/aresmush.com/_root/tutorials/install/server-shell.md

 To manage certain parts of your game, you will need to connect to the **Server Shell**, which is like a command prompt for your game server.
 This is different than connecting with your MUSH client, because your'e connecting to the *server*, not the game.

+## The Ares User

+The very first time you log in (using any of the methods described below), you'll use the username "root" and the password that was emailed to you.

+As part of the game installation, it will create an "ares" user and password.
+Use the "ares" user for day-to-day operations and save the "root" user for things that require special permissions.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** All of the command line tools you use once the game is set up, like starting the game and doing upgrades, are designed to be run as the **ares** user.
+You'll need to either log in as that user or `su - ares` to switch to them with a privileged account, otherwise things won't work right.

 ## Connecting through Digital Ocean

 If you used the [Digital Ocean](/tutorials/install/digital-ocean) setup instructions, you can connect directly to your droplet using the Digital Ocean control panel.